-Kristin Barton Cuthriell, MEd, MSW, LCSW is a speaker, an author, and a licensed clinical social worker at Eden Counseling Center in Norfolk, Virginia.
+Kristin Barton Cuthriell, MEd, MSW, LCSW is a national speaker, an author, and a licensed clinical social worker at Eden Counseling Center in Norfolk, Virginia.
 Kristin is also a faculty member and presenter at the West Coast Symposium for Addictive Disorders.
 Kristin brings over twenty years combined experience as a therapist and a school teacher.
 Kristin has a unique style of educating as she simplifies the complex and integrates storytelling with evidenced based therapeutic techniques.
-Kristin is the author of the popular book, The Snowball Effect: How to Build Positive Momentum in Your Life and has written for Tidewater Women and Richmond Magazine.
+Kristin is the author of the popular book, The Snowball Effect: How to Build Positive Momentum in Your Life and has written for The Huffington Post, Tidewater Women, Richmond Magazine.
 She has been the quoted expert for Fox News Magazine and has been a guest on The Hampton Roads Show, Doctor Radio, and other radio programs throughout the country.
 Kristin is also the founder of www.thesnowballeffect.com, an educational and inspirational website.
 Kristin lives in the Hampton Roads area with her husband, two children, and golden retriever.

 A Note From Kristin:

 My mission is to ENCOURAGE, MOTIVATE, INSPIRE AND EDUCATE people to live more fulfilling lives, one baby step at a time.
 Let’s make one change, no matter how small, and let’s build on it.
 Let’s take baby steps.
 Let’s keep going.
 Let’s look at things in new ways.
 Let’s expand our vision.
 Let’s learn new skills.
 Let’s grow.